nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         <img src=../graphics/m1/1.4.1.2.png>

     - Examine the critical performance metrics for Read and Write.
 You can view the different types of IO by checking or unchecking read or write.

-Mirrored Write is a special consideration when using array-based replication.
+        Here are the definitions of each of the performance metrics reported on the Array Performance Analysis Panel

         - **Latency**
             - **SAN Time** - Time required transferring data between initiator and purity target.